YinJC/uk-tex-faq/FAQ-2colfltorder.md

----
-layout: page
-title: Two-column float numbers out of order
+# Two-column float numbers out of order
----

 When LaTeX can't place a float immediately, it places it on one of several ''defer'' lists.
 If another float of the same type comes